zaywalker/chevereto/How_to_use_google_webfont.md

-You can visit to see Google web fonts [here](https://fonts.google.com/)
+You can take a look at Google web fonts [here](https://fonts.google.com/)

 Go to **Custom CSS code** @ **Dashboard > Settings > Theme** and enter some codes.